• Skip to main content

 Close support popup

 Remember playing in the woods as a kid?
 The wilderness felt wilder, the trees taller.
 Now that you have a family of your own, it may be time to introduce your children (and maybe re-introduce yourself) to the joys of outdoor adventure.
-New Hampshire’s White Mountains, with their tall peaks, flowing waterfalls, and accessible trails, are the perfect place for a family-friendly outing.
+New Hampshire’s White Mountains are the perfect place to start.
+With stunning peaks, rushing waterfalls, and cozy, family-friendly huts, you can turn a simple trip into a lifelong love of the outdoors.

 Paula Champagne